commentary

 A great example of Buffett’s ‘personal’ approach to investing is his first investment in GEICO in 1951.
 GEICO is a major insurance company.
 The twenty-one-year-old Buffett was considering an investment in GEICO.
 His college lecturer Benjamin Graham was already a shareholder.
 Perhaps Grahams involvement aroused Buffett’s interest.
 Either way, the (wealthy)young man thought to visit the GEICO offices in Washington before investing.
 He got lucky and ended upspeaking with Lorimer Davison, the future CEO of the company.
 Warren put 65% of his considerable personal wealth into GEICO shares immediately after this meeting.
 The size of his investment is an early demonstration of his preference for focus over diversification.
 Buffett’s instinct to seek out and speak directly to the company served Berkshire very well throughout his decades of investing.

 The sheer size of Berkshire Hathaway has always opened doors for Buffett.
-Remember Berkshire was ever a small company.
+Remember Berkshire was never a small company.
 Berkshire started large and got larger.
 One of Berkshire’s first investments was the purchase Of National Indemnity Company and National Fire and Marine Insurance Company in 1967.
 He paid (in today’s dollars) between $250m and $500m depending on how you wish to measure inflation.
 From the very beginning of establishing his Berkshire trading record, Buffett was making huge investments.
 A Berkshire investment in any publicly listed company was always going to be large.

 Capitalizing Personal Business Relationships.